 - Bring a couple wedding invitations, this allows us to photograph both sides at once, as well as a Save-the-Date.

 - Bring a wood hanger with notches for the wedding dress, as well as, groom's suits; they are much nicer than the plastic ones.

-- A newer perfume bottle, cologne bottle photographs better than ones half or more empty.
+- A newer perfume/cologne bottle photographs better than one half or more empty.

-- Have details gathered: shoes, jewelry, garter, veil, perfume, handkerchief, vows.
+- Have details gathered: shoes, jewelry, garter, veil, perfume, handkerchief, tie, cufflinks, vows.

 - Jewelry is typically put on last; this includes watches for the men.

 - Please ensure hair and makeup stylists are aware of portrait start-times.

 What is a first look?
 Why do you think taking the formals beforehand is so important?